lszeremeta/molstruct/README.md

 2. Download [DrugBank open dataset](https://www.drugbank.ca/releases/latest#open-data) in CSV format and unzip downloaded archive.

 3. Molstruct has a [predefined preset](#predefined-presets) for this dataset.
 You just need to select the output format and enter the path to the CSV file.
-Assuming the CSV file is in the current directory and the output format you're interested in is RDFa, the command will be as follows:
+Assuming the `drugbank vocabulary.csv` file is in the current directory and the output format you're interested in is RDFa, the command will be as follows:

 ```shell
     molstruct -p drugbank-open -f rdfa "drugbank vocabulary.csv" > drugbank_cc0_rdfa.html